AdobeDocs/campaign-classic-learn.en/help/acc/monitoring-campaign-classic/control-panel/ip-allow-listing.md

 ---
-title: Adding IP adresses to allow lists
+title: Adding IP addresses to allow lists
-seo-title: Adding IP adresses to allow lists
+seo-title: Adding IP addresses to allow lists
 description: Learn how add an IP range to Campaign Classic instances' allow lists and how to remove them from the allow list using the control panel.
 seo-description: The video below explains how to set up new connections to your instances by allow listing IP addresses ranges.
 feature: instance settings